balt-dev/strontium/README.md

 # `strontium`

-A simple BNF parsing framework for Lua.
+A dead-simple BNF parsing framework for Lua.
+Supports Lua 5.*, including LuaJIT.
 Write your rules in Lua!

 Comprehensive documentation can be found in [`doc/index.md`](doc/index.md).